They said it couldn’t be done. They said it’s like chasing two rabbits down two holes, you won’t catch any of them.

 Once you’ve decided what your calories should be next is working out your macros.
 Here is the most important part.
 You need to maintain a calorie deficit with a positive nitrogren balance.
 That can be difficult but you can use supplementation to do this especially since a positive nitrogen requires the amino acid leucine most commonly found in whey protein.
 I explain this in a bit more detail on my supplement review post

 Instead incorporate your cardio into your lifting routine by doing supersets, ideally with non competing bodyparts.
-If you want to be more aggressive with your fat loss you can include 1 or 2 high intensity workouts spaced out during the week ideally on rest days Duration no longer than 20 minutes each.
+If you want to be more aggressive with your fat loss you can include 1 or 2 high intensity workouts spaced out during the week ideally on rest days.
+Duration no longer than 20 minutes each.
 Anything more and you’re risking muscle.
+Remember more muscle means higher metabolism and less fat.

 Low intensity cardio can be used effectively too.
 The problem with low intensity cardio is your net calorie burn is very low.
 Nevertheless it’s good for recovery because it gets the blood flowing.